devarops/RepRes_Blog/what_is_reproducible_research.md

 ## Computing environment

-We share the environment where we run the data analysis together with the source code.
+The environment where you run the data analysis is shared with the source code.
 The most popular format is `Dockerfile`.
 A `Dockerfile`<sup id ="4">[4](#dockerfile)</sup> is a plain text file containing all the commands needed to assemble a software container with the required environment to run our data analysis.

 ## Automation